 Incredibly, Groupon somehow paid me the full amount, despite the fact I failed to fulfill around 2,000 orders.
 In case you were wondering, the name of my company was TIKKR, but it’s not in business anymore.
 Who knows, maybe I’ll get back to it one day.

-The sad truth was, I saw that my empire didn’t have a bright future, as there were 50 companies which sold the exact same watch as I did.
+The sad truth was, I saw that my empire didn’t have a bright future, as there were 50 companies that sold the exact same watch as I did.
 Among them, Walgreens was selling it for only $4.99 at the time, albeit without a brand name.

 I struggled for some time, as watches simply weren’t of the highest quality, and I was spending big bucks on returns and warranties.
 Ultimately, I needed a fresh start, but my inspiration was lacking.
 I cannot recall just how it came about, but suddenly, I realized that bamboo sunglasses were becoming a thing.